Adapted from The Literature Review, Machi & McEvoy (2009, p. 13).

 In The Literature Review: A Step-by-Step Guide for Students, Ridley presents that literature reviews serve several purposes (2008, p.
 16-17).
 Included are the following points:

 At this point in your literature review, take time to meet with a librarian.
 Why?
 Understanding the subject terminology used in databases can be challenging.
-Librarians can help you structure a search, preparing you for step two.
+Archer Librarians can help you structure a search, preparing you for step two.
+How?
+Contact a librarian directly or use the online form to schedule an appointment.
+Details are provided in the adjacent Schedule an Appointment box.

 Collect & Select Data: Preview, select, and organize